-Two different implicit solvation models were considered to account for solvation effects in the SEQM and AIQM based calculations: the Solvation Model Density (SMD) method,76 and the conductor-like polarizable continuum model (C-PCM).^{77-80} The cavitation and dispersion terms were excluded from the latter model in the current work.
-It was found that the SMD model, both with the default van der Waals radii values81 and with a set of adjusted radii,82 showed improved binding free energies relative to C-PCM for a few complexes, but over the full set of complexes was worse; therefore, the C-PCM results are presented here.
-For C-PCM, the default density of tesserae on the cavity surface (nstall=60) is used, as increasing this value only marginally improved the binding free energies and the overall correlation, with significantly longer computational times.
-The simplified united atomic (SUAHF) radii83 were used for the generation of the C-PCM cavity holding the solute, as van der Waals radii led to increased over-binding of the host and guests, and substantially lowered the correlation with experiment.
-(See SI for more details.)
+Two different implicit solvation models were considered to account for solvation effects in the SEQM and AIQM based calculations: the Solvation Model Density (SMD) method and the conductor-like polarizable continuum model (C-PCM).77-80 The cavitation and dispersion terms were excluded from the latter model in the current work.
+It was found that the SMD model, both with the default van der Waals radii values and with a set of adjusted radii, showed improved binding free energies relative to C-PCM for a few complexes, but over the full set of complexes was worse; therefore, the C-PCM results are presented here.
+For C-PCM, the default density of tesserae on the cavity surface (nstall =60) is used, as increasing this value only marginally improved the binding free energies and the overall correlation, with significantly longer computational times.
+The simplified united atomic (SUAHF) radii were used for the generation of the C-PCM cavity holding the solute, as van der Waals radii led to increased over-binding of the host and guests and substantially lowered the correlation with experiment (see the supplementary material for more details).

-For the AIQM post-processing step (see Figure 1A), the 30 conformers with the lowest DFTB3-D3(BJ)/PCM energy were processed with single-point energy calculations using TPSS-D3(BJ)84 and HF-D3(BJ) with the def2-TZVP basis set^{85-88} and C-PCM implicit solvation.
-For a subset of seven of the host-guest systems, second-order perturbation theory with density fitting (RI-MP2),^{89,90} again with C-PCM and the def2-TZVP basis set, was applied to the 30 lowest DFTB3-D3(BJ)/C-PCM energy conformers.
+For the AIQM post-processing step [see Fig. 1(a)], the 30 conformers with the lowest DFTB3-D3(BJ)/PCM energy were processed with single-point energy calculations using TPSS-D3(BJ) and HF-D3(BJ) with the def2-TZVP basis set85-88 and C-PCM implicit solvation.
+For a subset of seven of the host-guest systems, second-order perturbation theory with density fitting (RI-MP2), 89,90 again with C-PCM and the def2-TZVP basis set, was applied to the 30 lowest DFTB3-D3(BJ)/C-PCM energy conformers.
 RI-MP2 was applied only to a reduced host-guest set due to the computational expense resulting from the use of the def2-TZVP basis set (~3700 basis functions) for these calculations.
-The reduced set comprised the systems with the most strongly and weakly bound guests experimentally (guests 3 and 13), a middle range binder (guest 7), and the four highly charged systems (guests 1, 4, 5 and 10); i.e., formal charge greater than +1.
+The reduced set comprised the systems with the most strongly and weakly bound guests experimentally (guests 3 and 13), a middle range binder (guest 7), and the four highly charged systems (guests 1, 4, 5, and 10), i.e., formal charge

-Local configuration integrals were calculated using MM for the Hessian based and mode scanning (HAMS) terms, ^{55,56} but with the SEQM and AIQM energies used as the leading term;
+Local configuration integrals were calculated using MM for the Hessian based and mode scanning (HAMS) terms, 55,56 but with the SEQM and AIQM energies used as the leading term, i.e., used to adjust the bottom of the well [e.g., Eq.
+(15)], and the absolute temperature was set as 300 K.